Dental veneers are a quick and effective solution to stained, chipped, misshapen or crooked teeth.

-Dental veneers or teeth veneers consist of aesthetic porcelains or tooth coloured filling materials, which are bonded to the teeth to improve the smile.
-They are long lasting and result in an extremely pleasing result.
+Dental veneers or teeth veneers consist of aesthetic porcelain or tooth coloured filling materials, which are bonded to the teeth to improve the smile.
+They are long-lasting and result in an extremely pleasing result.

 If you decide to go for treatment with dental veneers in Essex we would first complete a full detailed examination.
 We would ensure your gums are healthy and then perform a digital smile analysis.

 A ‘mock-up’ smile makeover can be made by a cosmetic dental lab and this can be transferred into your own mouth for you to ‘trial’.

 For porcelain veneer treatment procedure we may need to prepare the teeth minimally and painlessly, leaving you with great looking temporary veneers.
 After 2 weeks you return and we remove the temporaries, try-in the porcelain teeth veneers and once we have checked that you are pleased with the final restorations, we then definitively bond them on for you to enjoy your new smile!

 For the ‘direct’ composite veneer treatment we can layer the materials onto your teeth with no preparation over one visit.
 Our dentists recommend these mostly for the younger patients since they need no tooth reduction, hence very conservative in their approach.

 If you’re looking for dental veneers in Essex please get in touch with our cosmetic dentist and we’ll be happy to schedule an appointment with you.

 - Can change your smile completely, increasing self-confidence and quality of life

 - Not life-long and may require replacement after 10 years

 - Need excellent hygiene and maintenance